hyp3rflow/log/README.md

 # log

-built with Deno + Fresh, deployed on Deno deploy!
+built with Deno + Fresh, deployed on Deno deploy~

 ### Usage